decoejz/sign_scheme/README.md

 As the project involves changing the communication we also had to modify those projects.
 The modified code (forked version) can be found in:
 - [Forked PX4](https://github.com/decoejz/PX4-Autopilot)
 - [Forked QGC](https://github.com/decoejz/qgroundcontrol)

+This project is build as a scientific study of a Master Degree in Aeronautical and Computer Engineer from [ITA - Instituto Tecnológico de Aeronáutica](http://www.ita.br/).

 ## Requirements